o2web/rails_admin_cms/README.md

 1. Flash messages could be overriden by the keys `flash_messages.mailchimp.subscribe.(success|error)`.
 1. Input placeholder could be overriden by the key `simple_form.placeholders.mailchimp.email`.
 1. Input and submit button are wrapper in a div tag with the class `cms-mailchimp`.

+## Redirector

+You can import a list of 301 redirections directly with a simple rake task.
+Simply create a csv file in the `db/redirects` folder with the source and destination columns.
+You can then run the `rake redirector:import` command to launch the importation process.
+The imported file will then be moved to the `db/redirects/imported` directory.

 ## TODO